Glacier-safari-to-Tempelfjorden-and-Tunabreen-with-Kvitbjorn-HGR-156866-Photo Eveline Lunde

 5. Bird Watching

-Closer to home, Geese and ptarmigan are not uncommon to be spotted in town, and motorists must be extra cautious, as these birds tend to cross the roads in large flocks.
-Unsure what we mean?
-Check out a video from a colony of geese right in the center of town here
+Closer to town, geese and ptarmigan are regularly seen wandering through Longyearbyen.
+Motorists should take extra care, as these birds often cross the roads in large groups.
+Not sure what we mean?
+Take a look at this video of a goose colony right in the centre of town.

 4. Hiking

-Svalbard offers a range of hiking opportunities, from gentle strolls to challenging mountain climbs, all surrounded by breathtaking scenery.
-The summer months are the perfect time to explore the rugged landscapes and witness the unique flora and fauna of the region.
-You can read more about our different hiking tours here
+Svalbard offers a wide range of hiking opportunities, from gentle walks to more demanding mountain ascents, all set against spectacular Arctic scenery.
+Summer is the ideal time to explore the rugged landscapes and discover the region’s unique flora and fauna.
+You can read more about guided hiking tours here.

 5. Boat Tours

-Take a 3 or 4-day boat trip with the Svalbard Adventure Mini-Cruise and get close to glaciers, icebergs, and wildlife.
-If you want to stay in Longyearbyen and explore the sea for just one day, we recommend a day trip with MS Bard, Kvitbjørn or a Polar Circle boat.
-You can read more about our different boat tours here
+Embark on a three- or four-day voyage with the Svalbard Adventure Mini-Cruise and experience glaciers, sea ice and Arctic wildlife up close.
+If you prefer to stay in Longyearbyen and head out for just a day, we recommend a boat trip with MS Bard, Kvitbjørn or a Polarcirkel boat.

 6. Cultural Experiences